 The fonts are the big problem when you are writing some contents regional language because the exact font is always necessary to read the content unless it is in PDF format.

-Luckily Google is using the “Mangal” font for Hindi IME, ‘Mangal’ is one of the most common fonts so your content written in Hindi using the Google IME should appear flawlessly on all applications and web browsers without any extra installation.
+Luckily Google is using the “Mangal” font for Hindi IME, ‘Mangal’ is one of the most common fonts so your content written in Hindi or any other regional languages using the Google IME should appear flawlessly on all applications and web browsers without any extra installation.

 Related Article: Download Offline Google IME Installer For Windows